gitrules/gitrules/doc/GOVERN-PLAYBOOK.md

 #### Accepting and rejecting

-Gov4Git will not accept or reject a PR automatically.
+GitRules will not accept or reject a PR automatically.
 It is the maintainer's responsibility to do so.

 To accept a PR, the maintainer would simply merge it using the standard GitHub mechanism.
-This will trigger Gov4Git to make a record of the decision and disburse rewards according to the Plural Management Protocol.
+This will trigger GitRules to make a record of the decision and disburse rewards according to the Plural Management Protocol.

 To reject a PR, the maintainer would simply close the PR without merging.
-This would trigger Gov4Git to perform refunds according to the management protocol.
+This would trigger GitRules to perform refunds according to the management protocol.

 ## Membership